 Grounds and Landscaping

-For more than twenty years, Naropa University landscapers have used environmentally sound practices, creating a campus that is a model of efficiency.
+For more than twenty years, Naropa University landscapers have used environmentally sound practices, creating a campus that is a model of sustainability and regenerative land management.

 - Actively working to improve water conservation by upgrading and modifying existing irrigation systems.